johnshearing/PrivateKeyVault/README.md

 To start the pi's file manager `sudo pcmanfm`

+To get the file manager to fill the screen on startup `pcmanfm --wallpaper-mode=screen`
+The above command I think changes the configuration file although I don't know were the configuration file is.

-To start the terminal window from the keyboard type CTRL+ALT+T
+To start the terminal window from the keyboard type `CTRL+ALT+T`

-To open the raspberry menu CTRL+Esc
+To open the raspberry menu `CTRL+ESC` or just press the **Windows** button

-To open text editor sudo leafpad filename
+To open text editor `sudo leafpad filename`